-When it comes to where to make day trips from Nuremberg, a place for hiking is all we look for at times.
-If you are free on Fridays and Saturdays, a fun day at the Fünf-Seidla-Steig hike is one of the best plans you can make.
+When it comes to where to make day trips from Nuremberg, a place for hiking is all we sometimes look for.
+If you are free on Fridays and Saturdays, a fun day at the Fünf-Seidla-Steig hike is one of your best plans.

 See Related: What Currency Does Germany Use?

 Royal Residence has beautiful parks and monumental fountains representing its extravagance.
-A tour through its main rooms will surely take you a few centuries back.
+A tour through its main rooms will surely take you back a few centuries.